rradczewski/ymmv/_drafts/socrates-2023.md

 ---
 _After missing my first SoCraTes since 2014 last year, I couldn't have hoped for a better (albeit delayed) reunification with everyone in 2023_

 It's been a fantastic experience returning to Soltau.
-It's not just all the people travelling there, but it's the familiarity with the space and the joy of discovering a hidden pathway I've never recognized, and the personell, who have been nothing but kind and accomodating to us, and of whom some have been there since the very beginning.
+It's not just all the people travelling there, but it's the familiarity with the space, then the joy of discovering a hidden pathway I've never noticed, and the personell, who have been nothing but kind and accomodating to us, and of whom some have been there since the very beginning.

 ## Organizing food for 200+ people, or making it harder for those who do